Fastest-Growing Economies in Africa

 African Economies Projected to Decline

-While growth dominates much of the continent, a few major African economies are projected to shrink in 2025:
+While growth dominates much of the continent, GDP of a few major African economies are projected to shrink in 2025:

 - Nigeria: -48.3%